Transport in Tiruchirappalli: Air

 Tiruchirapalli International Airport is a major airport mostly serving Tiruchirapalli and adjacent districts in the state of Tamil Nadu, India.
-The airport, located on the NH 210 Tiruchirapalli - Rameswaram highway, is 5 km south of the city centre.
+The airport, located on the NH 210 Tiruchirapalli–Rameswaram highway, is 5 km south of the city centre.

 The Tiruchirapalli International Airport is the second biggest airport in Tamil Nadu after Chennai International Airport.
 It was first used to handle air traffic in 1938 when Tata Airlines' commercial flights stopped at Tiruchirappalli on the Karachi-Colombo route.
 In 1948, Air Ceylon commenced daily passenger flights between Tiruchirappalli and Colombo via Jaffna.
 There are regular flights to Chennai, Sri Lanka, and Dubai.
 Air India Express has an engineering stores complex at Tiruchirapalli International Airport for repairing aircraft.

 The airport is scheduled for expansion soon as the local government has acquired the land in and around the existing airport.
 This expansion is expected to accommodate larger flights and also expand International operations to more countries given Tiruchirappalli is an integrated industrial hub in Tamil Nadu.
-Tiruchirappalli International Airport caters for the need of 12 districts in Tamil Nadu like Tiruchirappalli, Thanjavur, Ariyalur, Perambalur, Dindigul, Karur, Karaikal(UT), Nagapattinam, Thiruvarur, Namakkal, Pudukottai and Sivaganga.
-In November 2011, The airport commenced international cargo operations, for which, the cargo terminal was built at the cost of Rs.
-1 crore.
+The Tiruchirappalli International Airport caters for the need of 12 districts in Tamil Nadu like Tiruchirappalli, Thanjavur, Ariyalur, Perambalur, Dindigul, Karur, Karaikal (UT), Nagapattinam, Thiruvarur, Namakkal, Pudukottai and Sivaganga.
+In November 2011, it commenced international cargo operations, for which, the cargo terminal was built at the cost of ₹1 crore.